ash-8123/MechARMical-Robotic-Hand-Test/README.md

 ## Overview

-Built off the open-source project - Robot Nanohand - and augmented to translate input from EMG sensors.
+Our Robotic Hand is built off the open-source project - [Robot Nanohand](https://robotnanohand.com/) - and augmented to translate input from EMG sensors.
+This project was made in a 11-week span under the ME 480 Advanced CAD course from the University of Washington.

 **Build specs:**